 Engaging a B2B collection agency avoids the high costs of litigation and costly judgment enforcement.
 Commercial collection agencies use advanced tools to track any significant changes to your debtor’s business credit profile.
 By using their skip tracing tools, debt collectors are able to find alternate addresses and telephone numbers of business owners.
 A commercial collection agency may also be able to find out a recent summary of your debtor’s payment activity with other creditors to help strategize the collection efforts.

 Nearly all good commercial collection agencies are registered with the International Association of Commercial Collectors (IACC).
 Commercial collections are exempted from a 30 day dispute period.
+Longer you wait, quite likely they may have gone out of business by now.
 You should provide all the documents regarding the case on the first day.
 There is no federal “Statute of Limitations” law regarding commercial debt, however, most commercial debt collection agencies will hesitate to work on a case that is over 3 or 4 years old.
 Commercial collectors are experts in large debt collection claims, serving small businesses to Fortune 500 companies.

 Commercial Collection Agency Fees:

 Commercial collection agencies have a low-cost contingency fee model; no recovery means no fee is charged.
 The collection fee for each case communicated in advance and primarily depends on 3 factors: Age of debt, Balance Due and Complexity of the case.
 The contingency fee is usually between 20% to 40% of the amount collected.
 Accounts with lower balance or those which are older than one year have a slightly higher contingency fee.
 Here is a rough estimate of what a typical commercial collection agency fees are:

 |Contingency fee (Based on Account Age and Amount Assigned)|